chrislattman/blogging-project/docs/qemu/index.md

         - On macOS, press `Cmd + Option + Ctrl + G`
     - The installer may hang when trying to install security updates
         - If it says "Install complete!" on the top orange banner, you can close the QEMU window
+    - If the installer finishes and you see an option to "Reboot Now", simply close the QEMU window

 ### Running VM